cozy-labs/cozy-desktop/doc/developer/setup.md

 # Setting Up a Development Environment

-Cozy Desktop is based on [electron](https://electronjs.org/) and the code is mostly written in JavaScript.
+Twake Desktop is based on [electron](https://electronjs.org/) and the code is mostly written in JavaScript.
 To start developing, check the prerequisites and follow the guide below.

 The following commands should work in a Unix shell (Bash or ZSH for example)